vfc2/gm-map/.github/instructions/frontend.instructions.md

 1. Follow best practices and idiomatic patterns.
 2. Maintain existing code structure and organization.
 3. Write unit tests for new functionality.
 Use table-driven unit tests when possible.
 4. Document public APIs and complex logic.
 Suggest changes to the `docs/` folder when appropriate.
 Every new or updated feature should have a documentation page.
+This folder is included in a git submodule, commit and push separately.
 5. Alwats ask before adding new dependencies of complexity.